mosip/documentation/docs/try-it-out/register-yourself.md

 You can get your credentials added to Collab by filling [this form](https://docs.google.com/forms/d/e/1FAIpQLSc2I0CQqlYRIrEmcJ3J3tKlYOVNcYNj88YZe4MMwU2RZTrjOA/viewform).
 We generally take 1-2 working days to create your credentials.

-Once your credentials are generated, you will receive a VID (Virtual ID) from our collab environment at your registered email ID.
+Once your credentials are generated, you will receive a [UIN](https://docs.mosip.io/1.2.0/id-lifecycle-management/identifiers#uin) from our collab environment at your registered email ID.
 After which, you will be able to explore eSignet’s capabilities and experience seamless authentication through various channels.

 ## Steps to test eSignet